 Important browser limits

-Browsers are built for interactive tabs, not permanent background services.
+Browsers are built for active tabs, not hours-long background services.
 Keep Web Companion visible in the foreground while using it.
-If you need reliable long-running monitoring with battery-saving behavior, the native Timmy app remains the right choice.
+For reliable long-running monitoring with battery-saving logic, the native Timmy app is still the better choice.

 Especially in Baby mode, check before use that the browser has microphone and camera access and that your device will stay awake for the planned monitoring period.